Russia's Nuclear Fuel Cycle

 AKME-engineering was established in 2009 to implement the SVBR-100 project at Dimitrovgrad, including design, construction and commercial operation.
 It is a JV of Rosatom and JSC Irkutskenergo, and is licensed for construction and operation of nuclear plants by Rostechnadzor.

-The National Operator for Radioactive Waste Management (NO RAO) is a federal-state unitary enterprise responsible for waste management and disposal.
-Its website is largely empty, and its functions appear to have been taken over by RosRAO.
+The National Operator for Radioactive Waste Management (NO RAO) is a federal-state unitary enterprise set up in 2012 responsible for waste management and disposal.
+It is the National Operator for handling all nuclear waste materials, with functions and tariffs set by government.

 In 2013 Rosatom’s Life Cycle Back-End Division (LC BED) was set up to incorporate entities hitherto the responsibility of FC NRS: the Mining and Chemical Combine (MCC), RosRAO, SPA V.G.Khlopin Radium Institute and Radon.
 FC NRS will continue involvement with the new division.

 FSUE Atomflot is a Rosatom division operating the nuclear powered icebreakers and merchant ship in Arctic waters.